img

 After the images were released to the public, Savannah Guthrie posted on Instagram with the caption, "We believe she is still alive.
 Bring her home."

 On Tuesday, there were also reports that a Bitcoin account saw activity after it was linked to a ransom note demanding $6 million in exchange for Guthrie's release.
-TMZ as well as other local outlets in Arizona reported that they received the ransom note.
+TMZ and other local outlets in Arizona reported receiving the ransom note.

-The deadline of the ransom note took place on Monday, but that activity on Tuesday indicated that the amount transferred into the account was less than $300.
+The ransom note deadline was on Monday, but activity on Tuesday indicated that the amount transferred to the account was less than $300.

 Powered by The Post Millennial CMS™ Comments